 Interested…but never heard of Annecy.
 Where is it?
 Is it on the way?
 With a quick internet search of photos calling it “The Venice of the Alps” and a Google map locating it on our route, we booked an Airbnb.

-Most places were taken but Rob found a good one but it didn’t have Internet.
+Most places were taken, but Rob found a good one but it didn’t have internet.
 We learned that it is also the weekend prior to The International Animated Film Festival.
-(When we arrived, our host told us that we are only the 4th couple to have stayed in the apartment and it did indeed have Internet.
+(When we arrived, our host told us that we are only the 4th couple to have stayed in the apartment and it did indeed have internet.
 It must be a typo that he will definitely fix!!!
-We are assuming that us why it was available.)
+We are assuming that it is why it was available.)
 Here is the view:

 WOW!!!
 It is beautiful here.
 It is all about the outdoors!!!
 Annecy is positioned at the base of a mountain by an aquamarine colored lake.
 Lac d’Annecy is known as the purest lake in Europe.